Hrishikesh-Athreya/News-Report/README.md

 * Save news articles for later reference

 ## Motivation
 My very first android project where I had to design the UI and the architecture completely by myself.
 I figured there was a lot more to it than what meets the eye when a product had to be developed and this gave me a rather in depth understanding of what is involved.
-As a result , I ended up learning about many design patterns and technologies that i previously did not have an understanding of.
+As a result , I ended up learning about many design patterns and technologies that I previously did not have an understanding of.

 ## Technologies used
 * Android lifecycle components